IBM/webspherelab/Liberty_Perf_Lab.md

         $ /opt/linperf/linperf.sh 1567
         Tue Apr 23 19:29:26 UTC 2019 MustGather>> linperf.sh script starting [...]

-5. Wait for 4 minutes for the script to finish:
+5. Wait for 4 minutes for the script to finish before continuing to the next step:

     <pre>
     [...]